BRAVO68WEB/rusty-alternatives/README.md

 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [tokio](https://github.com/tokio-rs/tokio) - A runtime for writing reliable asynchronous applications with Rust.
 Provides I/O, networking, scheduling, timers, ...
-- [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
+- [turbo](https://github.com/vercel/turbo) - Build system optimized for JavaScript and TypeScript, written in Rust
 - [fish-shell](https://github.com/fish-shell/fish-shell) - The user-friendly command line shell.
 - [Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.